Here's A 10-Second Guide To What Traders Are Chatting About This Morning

-Dave Lutz of Stifel, Nicolaus has the things traders are talking about today:
+Dave Lutz of Stifel Nicolaus passes along what traders are chatting about this morning.

-US Futures are off small this AM, mirroring slight weakness in Europe.
-Volumes look to be abysmal again (yesterday 2nd slowest day in 2014 in USA) — with the DAX unchanged but trading 20% light to normal averages.
-Lack of Catalysts = Lack of volumes, and today may be sharply influenced by the week’s largest POMO, as 2 Fed speakers the only other catalysts on the docket ahead of the BOJ (and FOMC Minutes) tomorrow.
-Ukraine Stress continues to fall to the sidelines, with Russia’s Micex off small, but driven more by the delay in the China Natty Deal (rumoured $US400b).
-Focus on Emerging Markets was on Thailand, where the army declared martial law before dawn “to keep peace and order” but denied this was an attempt at a coup (Thai off 1.2%).
-In Asia, we had a bounce back in China (lowered # of IPOs allowed) — and Japan managed to gain 50bp despite the Yen being bid higher.
-Watch the Miners – Aussie miners under stress as Ore breaks $US100/ton in China.
+Good Morning!
+Futures are unchanged, after being up as much as 50bp earlier — Wind coming out as the Yen continues to gather steam on Kuroda comments saying he will adjust policy if risks from easing materialise, and the € hit as ECB’s Coeure says “the ECB is very seriously considering negative deposit rates”.
+Many feel S&P futures will retest the 50dma, down about 50bp from here at 1803, as we have had the strongest 4day winning streak since late 2011/early 2012 for the Indices.
+EU markets remain strong, with Germany up 65bp, but volume remains below trend.
+EU FINs having a good day as Italian 10-year yields fell to the lowest in almost eight years.
+The FTSE is unchanged despite dovish talk from BOE’s Carney — as the UK braces for another massive storm.
+Over in Asia – Japan gained 60bp, tempered by a plunge in Machine Tool Orders, but that Yen has futures marked off almost 1.5% right now.
+Shanghai posted a 30bp gain — we had very Strong Chinese Trade data, but questions arise about its accuracy.
+Doesn’t matter, as it has propelled EM Stocks to the highest in 3 weeks.

-We have Options expiry for many VIX measures today — and we will see if the Momentum stocks can build on yesterday’s sharp outperformance as MoMo darling FEYE speaks this AM at JPM (FEYE up 5% this AM).
-The Homebuilders and Home Improvement space will be a focus as HD is offered lower this AM (#s)
+The 10YY remains higher, but was rejected from the 100dma in early trading — we have a $US24B, 10Y auction at 1.
+As mentioned, the DXY is flying, as the $US gains sharply against €, breaking upside of the 100dma.
+Many traders are focused on heavy resistance against the Yen however — at the 102.70-102.8 in the $US¥ cross.
+With the stronger $US, commodities have a headwind — but Industrial metals like Copper and Platinum are well bid (China data) — while WTI is popping on API data showing heavy Cushing drawdowns (DOE data at 10:30 key).
+Brent is barely green, however, despite the strong Chinese imports of the commodity, as EU IP came in weaker than expected – We have the OPEC monthly report at some point today.
+Nat gas is popping another 2% (up 17% in the last week) on the tough US weather — Catalysts today include: The Senate Debt Vote as the GOP is urging their members for a “quick vote” today ahead of weather and a 2 week break — we have scheduled Bullard speaking at 8:45, NY Fed Small Business Credit Survey at 10, ECB President Draghi Speaks and DOE Data at 10:30, a small POMO at 11, the $US24B 10Y auction at 1, and the Monthly Budget Statement for January at 2.

 Business Insider Emails & Alerts